8bitbuddhist/PixelMaestro/docs/cue.md

 # Cue
 A Cue is a serialized PixelMaestro commands.
 Using Cues, you can recreate a Maestro by loading a file, send commands to other devices, or [schedule commands](show.md) to run at a later time.

 **Warning:** Cues are RAM-hungry.
-You may run into issues on devices with 2KB of RAM or less.
+You may run into issues on low-memory devices such as an Arduino Uno.

 ## Contents
 1. [Enabling Cues](#enabling-cues)